sleepingkingstudios/incunabulum/collections/_adventures/wellspring/01-volatile-tail.md

 ---
-title: Wellspring \| A Volatile Tail
----
+campaign: wellspring
+campaign_index: 1

-# A Volatile Tail
+name: A Volatile Tail
+slug: volatile-tail
+summary: |
   More machinations endanger the theater, forcing the party to quickly raise funds to save it.
 They are hired by a shady alchemist to recover a stolen batch of alchemist's fire from beneath the city.
 After traipsing through the sewers and battling a nest of ever-hungry ratlings, they return to the surface in triumph, only to discover themselves mid-Upwelling and fighting off a swarm of deadly beasts.

-## Adventure Summary
+characters:
+  - name: Lavinia Goldfound
+    slug: lavinia-goldfound
+    details: |
+      A somewhat eccentric alchemist who is perpetually late on her guild dues, Lavinia hired the party to recover several cauldron's worth of stolen alchemist's fire.
+  - name: Regent Silverstone
+    slug: regent-silverstone
+    details: |
+      She visited the theater with a banker from the First Bank of Lothian, warning that if the trust could not raise 400 gold by the end of the month, the theater would be sold.
+organizations:
+  - name: The Delver's Guild
+    slug: delvers-guild
+    details: |
+      Despite a rocky start, the Delver's Guild offered advice on dealing with a ratling nest, and expressed a desire that the party work with them again in the future.
+outcome: |
+  Between the ratling investigation, battles in the sewers, and the frantic combat of the Upwelling, the party was left with some valuable experience, not to mention a small bounty of gold and valuable magicite.
+All agreed the time had come to rest, tend to some personal projects, and train their skills in anticipation of the next challenge.
+contacts:
+  - name: Lavinia Goldfound
+    slug: lavinia-goldfound
+    details: |
+      Lavinia was very appreciative of the party's assistance.
+discoveries: |
+  - This is the second attack on the theater in the space of a month, although using very different methods.
+rewards: |
+  - The party was paid 600 gp total for recovering the alchemist's fire.
+    - The party spent 400 gp to resolve the theater's legal woes.
+Regent Silverstone will repay those funds at a later point.
+    - Total reward was 50 gp each.
+  - The party discovered a small cache of magicite gathered by the ratlings.
+---

 > Date: [24 Centaur]({{site.baseurl}}/campaigns/wellspring/adventures#spring-2258)